 The alarm button is worn as a pendant or on the wrist, making it easy to summon help, giving you peace of mind and security to continue living independently in your own home.
 An automatic smoke detector, extreme heat sensor, and carbon monoxide and flood detectors, work alongside the main alarm, all of which raise an alarm with the control centre.
 You will receive regular maintenance visits and a fault repair service

 If you have a telephone line and a power point, people to act as key holders who can be contacted in an emergency, or a key safe, then you are ready to go.
 Even if you do not have a landline telephone they may still be able to install an alarm unit for you.

-If you would like to apply for an alarm, complete the form on the Councils' website.
+If you would like to apply for an alarm, call 01273 263390 or email the Community Alarm team or complete the form on Adur & Worthing Councils website.
 A member of the team will then visit to assess your situation, complete the contract with you and install the alarm equipment.

 Lifeline provides valuable round-the-clock support to a wide range of people, including:

 - People living alone and at risk of falling or in need or reassurance

 - People living with dementia, epilepsy, heart disease or domestic violence

 - Those who have recently returned from hospital